Chandra-MARX/marxs/docs/runexample.rst

   >>> from matplotlib import pyplot as plt
   >>> line = plt.plot(p1['tdetx'], p1['tdety'], '.')

-Notice that the plot is not scaled equally in the x and y axis and thus the zeroth order looks a little streched and that we plot in detector coordinates.
-Because of the dither, the photons look a little smeared out (zoomin in on the zeroth order shows the dither pattern.)
+Notice that the plot is not scaled equally in the x and y axis and thus the zeroth order looks a little streched.
+Also, we plot in detector coordinates.
+Because of the dither, the photons look a little smeared out (A plot zooming in on the zeroth order would show the dither pattern.)

 .. plot:: pyplots/runexample.py